 Today we had Italian for lunch and Gleiss 6 for the fourth time for dinner.
 I was super-exhausted on leaving the workshop and only managed a tiny run.

-Part four is about the first ride I took on the new frame, how I finished it off and riding a triathlon season on it.
-I’ll post on Monday.
+Part four, tomorrow, is about the first ride I took on the new bike, how I finished it off and riding a triathlon season on it.